rajahaseebfayyaz/Who-Wants-To-Be-A-Millionaire/README.md

 ##### Home Page
 - the image on the home page allows the user to start of game.
-- this page have an eye catching animation for the user to grab their attention.
 - this home page also includes the link to highscores plus the volume controls.